Risk Awareness in HTN Planning: Related Work

 \subsection{Uncertainty in HTN Planning}

 A form of uncertainty has also been considered in HTN planning.
-In~\cite{bouguerra2004hierarchical}, two types of uncertainty are defined.
+In~\cite{bouguerra2004hierarchical,bouguerra2005pc,zhao2023probabilistic}, two types of uncertainty are defined.
 The first type entails having partial observability of the state, which is represented as a probability distribution over belief states.
 The second type of uncertainty is represented as a probability distribution over action effects.
-This corresponds to our definition of risk.
-The aim is to find plans with the highest probability of success, which is different than ours.
-This work does not consider action costs nor does it study risk attitudes.
+This is similar to our definition of risk.
+In~\cite{bouguerra2004hierarchical,bouguerra2005pc}, the authors do not consider action costs and aim to find conditional plans with a certain probability of success.
+In~\cite{zhao2023probabilistic}, the aim is to find plans with the minimum cost, where cost is defined with respect to the literals in operator preconditions.
+These works have goals different from ours and do not study risk attitudes.

-A more recent work formalises fully observable non-deterministic HTN planning problems where actions have multiple effects~\cite{chen2021fully}.
+In~\cite{chen2021fully}, fully observable non-deterministic HTN planning problems are formalised where actions have multiple effects.
 While this work introduces solution criteria for solving these problems, it does not consider plan quality, action costs, or risk attitudes.
+A more recent work follows the same formalism and does not consider plan quality beyond the minimum-cost plans, risks, or risk attitudes~\cite{yousefi2024laying}.
 Another recent work solves navigation planning problems in marine environments, which have a high degree of uncertainty~\cite{lin2020bounded}.
-In this domain, navigation actions have uncertain costs due to the uncertainty in flow forecast.
-Thus, the cost of moving from a location to another is estimated and can be different from the actual cost.
+In this domain, navigation actions have uncertain costs due to the uncertainty in the flow forecast.
+Thus, the cost of moving from one location to another is estimated and can be different from the actual cost.
 This approach aims at finding the plan with the highest probability of having the total cost lower than a user-defined upper bound.
-Unlike our work, this approach does not consider risk when solving the problem, thus, it cannot find plans with the highest expected utility.
+Unlike our work, this approach does not consider risk when solving the problem; thus, it cannot find plans with the highest expected utility.